patrickdean/homegame/character-creation.md

 ---
-order: 2
+order: 4
 ---

 # Character Creation

 ## Level

 Players will begin play at level 2.
-If a new character enters play, they will be created no lower than the level of the lowest party member.
+If a new player joins the campaign, they will be created no lower than the level of the lowest party member.
+When a player creates a replacement character, they will join the campaign with the same experience value as the character they replaced.

 ## Ability Score Generation